0 0

 Remember to extract the coconut milk first.
 Add the grated coconut to a blender jar, add a little bit of water, and blend them well.
 Now this will be your first thick coconut milk that you will save to add at last.
 Then you can extract the milk again by adding a little more water to it, which will be slightly diluted this time.

-This mixture can also be used in wide chatty in an open fire or gas stove.
-It is not necessary that you cook in a pressure cooker. but I really find it convenient, so I do it this way.
+This mixture can also be used in a wide chatty on an open fire or gas stove.
+It is not necessary that you cook in a pressure cooker.
+But I really find it convenient, so I do it this way.

 METHOD TO PREPARE MOONG DAL PAYASAM OR